 Understanding the Gift Tax

-Any individual can accept a gift up to the federal gift tax exclusion amount, which is $13,000 per year (through 2012), without the giver incurring a tax penalty or having to report the gift.
-That amount rises to $14,000 in 2013.
-Further, gift givers can subtract amounts more than $13,000 from a lifetime gift tax exclusion amount (without having to pay taxes on it) known as the unified credit, which currently stands at $1,772,800 for 2012.
-However, they must report these gifts to the IRS by filing a gift tax return, or Form 709.
+Any individual can accept a gift up to the federal gift tax exclusion amount, which is $14,000 per year on or after January 1, 2013, without the giver incurring a tax penalty or having to report the gift.
+Further, gift givers can subtract amounts more than $14,000 from a lifetime exemption amount (without having to pay taxes on it) known as the unified credit.
+This amount stands currently at $5.25 million per person.
+However, givers must report these gifts to the IRS by filing a gift tax return, or Form 709.

-As long as your individual gifts are less than gift tax exemption amount for each recipient, you may give to as many individuals as you’d like; you won’t reduce your unified credit or, in turn, your estate tax exemption.
+As long as your individual gifts are less than the annual gift tax exclusion amount, you may give to as many individuals as you’d like; you won’t reduce your unified credit or, in turn, your estate tax exemption.

 Fortunately, there are plenty of circumstances in which you can provide assistance, but needn’t declare that assistance as a gift.
 For example: